Potassium iodate: Preparation and properties

-Conditions/substances to avoid include: heat, shock, friction, combustible materials, reducing materials, aluminium, organic compounds, carbon, hydrogen peroxide and sulfides.
+The analogous reaction with potassium hypochlorite is also possible:KI + 3KOCl → 3KCl + KIO3Conditions/substances to avoid include: heat, shock, friction, combustible materials, reducing materials, aluminium, organic compounds, carbon, hydrogen peroxide and sulfides.

 Applications

 Potassium iodate is sometimes used for iodination of table salt to prevent iodine deficiency.
-Because iodide can be oxidized to iodine by molecular oxygen under wet conditions, US companies add thiosulfates or other antioxidants to the potassium iodide.
-In other countries, potassium iodate is used as a source for dietary iodine.
-It is also an ingredient in some baby formula.
+In the US, iodized salt contains antioxidants, because atmospheric oxygen can oxidize wet iodide to iodine; other countries simply use potassium iodate instead.
+Salt mixed with ferrous fumarate and potassium iodate, "double fortified salt", are used to address both iron and iodine deficiencies.
+Potassium iodate is also used to provide iodine in some baby formula.

 Like potassium bromate, potassium iodate is occasionally used as a maturing agent in baking.

 Radiation protection

 Potassium iodate may be used to protect against accumulation of radioactive iodine in the thyroid by saturating the body with a stable source of iodine prior to exposure.
 Approved by the World Health Organization for radiation protection, potassium iodate (KIO3) is an alternative to potassium iodide (KI), which has poor shelf life in hot and humid climates.
 The UK, Singapore, United Arab Emirates, and the U.S. states Idaho and Utah all maintain potassium iodate tablets towards this end.
 Following the September 11 attacks, the government of Ireland issued potassium iodate tablets to all households for a similar purpose.

 Potassium iodate is not approved by the U.S. Food and Drug Administration (FDA) for use as a thyroid blocker, and the FDA has taken action against US websites that promote this use.